debops/debops/docs/ansible/roles/debops.rabbitmq_management/getting-started.rst

 .. contents::
    :local:

-.. include:: includes/all.rst

 Default configuration
 ---------------------

-The role will detect if an existing installation of RabbitMQ done by the ``debops.rabbitmq_server`` role is present on a host.
+The role will detect if an existing installation of RabbitMQ done by the :ref:`debops.rabbitmq_server` role is present on a host.
 If it's found, the Management Console will be configured locally.
 Otherwise, no RabbitMQ configuration will take place, but role will still install the :command:`nginx` server on a host and configure a reverse proxy instance.
 In that case, you